• Skip to main content

 • Add all other ingredients and mix well, smashing the avocado with a fork.
 The avocado will mash as you combine the ingredients, leave it as chunky or smooth as you like it.

-• Serve with tortilla chips or as a topping for tacos, burritos, nachos, rice bowls, loaded baked potato, or chili.
+• Serve with tortilla chips or as a topping for tacos, burritos, nachos, rice bowls, loaded baked potato, or Beef Vegetable Chili.

 Notes